alvacat/dsc-measures-of-central-tendency-quiz-online-ds-pt-051319/README.md

-# Measures of Central Tendency - Quiz
+# Measures of Central Tendency

 ## Objectives

 While we recommend using python to find the answers to these questions, it is not required.
 You are more than welcome to use a calculator or pencil and paper to solve them, too.

 ???

+# Quiz - Measures of Central Tendency

 ?: What is the mean for the following dataset: 19, 18, 21, 16, 15, 17, 20, 18 ?